Alopecia Mucinosa (Follicular Mucinosis)

 Overview

-Alopecia mucinosa, often referred to as follicular mucinosis, was first reported by Pinkus in 1957.
-[1] The dermatologic eruptions consist of follicular papules and/or indurated plaques that demonstrate distinct histologic changes in the hair follicles that lead to hair loss.
-The accumulation of mucinous material in the damaged hair follicles and sebaceous glands creates an inflammatory condition and subsequent degenerative process.
-The face, the neck, and the scalp are the most frequently affected sites, although lesions may appear on any part of the body.
+Alopecia mucinosa (or follicular mucinosis) was first reported by Pinkus in 1957.
+The dermatologic eruptions consist of follicular papules or indurated plaques that demonstrate distinct histologic changes in the hair follicles that lead to hair loss.
+The accumulation of mucinous material in the damaged hair follicles and sebaceous glands creates an inflammatory condition and a subsequent degenerative process.
+The face, the neck, and the scalp are the most frequently affected sites, though lesions may appear on any part of the body.

 The presenting sign of alopecia mucinosa is hair loss in hair-bearing areas.
-Skin eruptions present as pruritic, pink–to–yellow-white, follicular papules and plaques.
+Skin eruptions present as pruritic, pink–to–yellow-white follicular papules and plaques.
 Lesions may be isolated or multiple.
-Mycosis fungoides is recognized at the time of diagnosis in approximately 15-30% of patients with alopecia mucinosa.
+Mycosis fungoides (MF) is recognized at the time of diagnosis in approximately 15-30% of patients with alopecia mucinosa.

 Alopecia mucinosa represents various stages of follicular damage leading to hair loss.
 The reactive process is of unknown etiology.
 The role of circulating immune complexes and cell-mediated immunity has been considered.

-Although the question of whether alopecia mucinosa is a transitional state evolving into mycosis fungoides is unresolved, it is proven that alopecia mucinosa may precede the development of mycosis fungoides by several years.
+Although the question of whether alopecia mucinosa is a transitional state evolving into MF is unresolved, it is known that alopecia mucinosa may precede the development of MF by several years.
 Thus, additional biopsy specimens and extremely close follow-up care are crucial in all variants of alopecia mucinosa.

 Pathophysiology

 Primary chronic alopecia mucinosa of older persons affects people older than 40 years.
 Lesions have a widespread distribution, and they may persist or recur indefinitely.
-No associated disorders are identified.
+No associated disorders have been identified.

-The secondary alopecia mucinosa may be associated with either benign disease or malignant disease.
-These patients are usually aged 40-70 years, and the lesions are widespread and numerous.
-Alopecia mucinosa can occur secondary to benign disease, including the inflammatory conditions lupus erythematosus, lichen simplex chronicus, and angiolymphoid hyperplasia.
-Secondary alopecia mucinosa is also associated with malignant disease, including mycosis fungoides, Kaposi sarcoma, and Hodgkin disease; mycosis fungoides is by far the most common association.
-[4, 5, 6, 7] When the secondary form appears in children, it typically exhibits a more benign progression than in adults.
-[8]
+Secondary alopecia mucinosa may be associated with either benign or malignant disease.
+It is usually seen between the ages of 40 and 70 years, and the lesions are widespread and numerous.
+Benign associations include the inflammatory conditions lupus erythematosus, lichen simplex chronicus, and angiolymphoid hyperplasia.
+Malignant associations include MF, Kaposi sarcoma, and Hodgkin disease, with MF being by far the most common association.
+[3, 4, 5, 6] When the secondary form of alopecia mucinosa appears in children, it typically shows a more benign progression than it does in adults.
+[7]

-In most patients who exhibit both alopecia mucinosa and mycosis fungoides, these conditions appear to develop concomitantly; however, the concern exists that individuals exhibiting only alopecia mucinosa may also be at risk for subsequent development of lymphoma.
+In most patients who exhibit both alopecia mucinosa and MF, the two conditions appear to develop concomitantly; however, the concern exists that individuals exhibiting only alopecia mucinosa may also be at risk for subsequent development of lymphoma.

 Drug-induced alopecia mucinosa has been associated with the use of adalimumab [8] and imatinib.
 [9]